 Baseball is a game of numbers.
 Home runs.
 Strikeouts.
 Runs.
 Wins.
 Losses.
 Sabermetrics.
 Lots and lots of numbers.

 Baseball is a game of connecting yesterday with today.
 Ruth.
 Aaron.
-Bryant (?)
+Alonso (?)
 Mathewson.
 Koufax.
-Kershaw.
+Cole.

 Baseball is a game of collectibles.
 Oh sure, it is a game of LOTS of other great things, too, but no other national past time has ever generated the variety and volume of collectibles that baseball has produced.
 Baseball cards, autographed baseballs and autographed pictures.
 It has been the stimulus behind pennants, yearbooks, programs, scorecards, bobble heads, table top games, game used items, and more.
 And it is still inspiring new items!

 Baseball is a game that you can soak up over an afternoon or throughout a lifetime.
 So, whether you have a little or a lot of time to spend here, we hope you will check out our posts about the stuff that makes up Baseballia.
 Enjoy our original pictures.
 Check out some of the links we provide.
-Visit our shops on eBay, Facebook, COMC or Collectors Corner.
+Visit our shops on eBay, Facebook or COMC.
 Chances are you will find something about baseball you like.
-And come see us again, we are always adding to Baseballia.
+And visit often, we are always adding to Baseballia.

 From the Blog

 - On This Day, February 3 - 2002 New York Yankees catcher Jorge Posada signs a five-year contract with the club.
 Terms of the pact are not…

 - On This Day, January 31 - 1962 San Francisco Giants star and all-time great Willie Mays signs the largest contract in MLB, reportedly $90,000 for the…

 - On This Day, January 22 - 1935 The Washington Senators receive pitcher Bump Hadley from the St. Louis Browns in a trade for catcher Luke Sewell,…